-$H_1: H > 0$
+$$H_1: H > 0$$

 A noteworthy point of this methodology is the fact that the above tests constitute a joint test of underlying theory and competitive behavior.
-The implicit assumptions of this model are: a) the profit maximization behavior of banks; b) banking sector is in long-run equilibrium; and c) both revenue and cost functions are well-behaved.
-Bikker et al. (2007) have shown that PR-model will yield biased results if the reduced form revenue regression is not correctly specified.
-We follow Bikker et al. (2007) to specify the reduced form revenue equation as this will yield unbiased estimate of PR-H Statistics.
+The implicit assumptions of this model are: (1) the profit maximization behavior of banks; (2) banking sector is in long-run equilibrium; and (3) both revenue and cost functions are well-behaved.
+Bikker et. al. (2007) have shown that PR-model will yield biased results if the reduced form revenue regression is not correctly specified.
+We follow Bikker et. al. (2007) to specify the reduced form revenue equation as this will yield unbiased estimate of PR-H Statistics.

-$$Ln(II) = \alpha + \beta_1 Ln(APF) + \beta_2 Ln(APL) + \beta_3 Ln(APK) + \sum{t=1}^{n} f_t + \varepsilon{to}$$ (4)
+$$Ln(II) = \alpha + \beta_1 Ln(APF) + \beta_2 Ln(APL) + \beta_3 Ln(APK) + \sum{i=1}^n f_i + \varepsilon{it}$$ (1)

 Where Ln stands for natural log of variables and II represents interest income of banks.
 APF denotes average price of funding which is proxied by interest expense to interest bearing liabilities (deposits and borrowings).
 APL represents average price of labor, which is proxied by ratio of expense on salaries and other benefits of employees to number of employees.
 APK denotes average price of capital expenditures.
 This is proxied by ratio of other operating expense to fixed assets.
-Finally, f denotes a number of bank specific factors as control variables.
-Detailed description of variables is given in annexure A.
+Finally, f denotes a number of bank specific factors as control variables (please see Table A1 in Appendix for details of the variables).

 In practice, the banks also earn non-interest income by using same inputs.
 This non-interest income accounts for around 10 percent of total income of the banking sector over the period of analysis.
 This fact is taken into account in two ways.
-First, we follow Bikker et al. (2007) in which non-interest income to interest income ratio is used as an explanatory variable.
-Simple algebra shows that $Ln(II) = Ln(II + OI) \approx Ln(II) + \frac{OI}{II}$.
+First, we follow Bikker et. al. (2007) in which non-interest income to interest income ratio is used as an explanatory variable.
+Simple algebra shows that $Ln(TI) = Ln(II + OI) \approx Ln(II) + \frac{OI}{II}$.
 The use of OI/II as explanatory variable encompasses the model.
 Second, we directly replace interest income in revenue equation by total revenue as dependent variable.

-4. Results
+IV.
+Estimation and Results

-We estimated reduced form revenue equations by using panel data of 26 banks (both domestic and foreign banks operating in the country) for 1997 to 2007.
-Bedsides, including bank-specific control variables in each regression, the estimation takes into account bank-specific fixed effects to capture the impact of time un-varying bank characteristics.
+We estimated reduced form revenue equations by using panel data of Pakistani banking sector consisting of 26 banks (both domestic and foreign banks operating in the country) over the period of 1997 to 2007.
+Bedsides including bank-specific control variables in the each regression, the estimation takes into account bank-specific fixed effects to capture the impact of time un-varying bank characteristics.
 We also carried out pooled estimation for each regression to take into account other possible estimation options with panel data.
 This pooled estimation will also help to compare our H-statistic with those of earlier estimates of H-statistic for banking sector of Pakistan in different studies.
 Theoretically, there is a justification for the presence of bank-specific fixed effects as the banks operating in the country face similar macroeconomic and supervisory environment.
 Finally, the results are based on best-fitted regression equations.